Data Protection & Privacy

 Overview

-The Hong Kong Personal Data (Privacy) Ordinance (PDPO) is a data protection law that establishes requirements for the collection, holding, processing, and use of personal data in Hong Kong.
+The Hong Kong Personal Data (Privacy) Ordinance (PDPO) is a data protection law that establishes requirements for the collection, handling, and use of personal data to safeguard individuals’ privacy rights in Hong Kong.
+The PDPO aims to protect personal data against misuse, ensuring both public and private organizations uphold fundamental privacy standards and accountability.

 Why it Matters